2-vector bundles: Properties of 2-vector bundles

 \begin{remark} The Morita class of an \emph{ungraded} 2-vector bundle is of course an ungraded algebra (\ie a super algebra concentrated in degree zero).
 Conversely, however, if the Morita class of a super 2-vector bundle $\mathscr{V}$ happens to be an ungraded algebra, it is \emph{not} necessarily true that $\mathscr{V}$ lies in the sub-bicategory $\twoVectBdl_k(X)\subset \stwoVectBdl_k(X)$, as it may still have a non-trivially graded bimodule bundle $\mathcal{M}$ over $Y^{[2]}$.
 One example where this happens are super line bundle gerbes, considered as super 2-line bundles, see \cref{sec:bundlegerbes}. \end{remark}

 Sometimes it will be convenient to consider only super 2-vector bundles of a fixed Morita class.

-\begin{definition} Let $A$ be a super algebra.
-Then, the presheaf $A\text{-}\stwoVectBdl$ of \emph{super 2-vector bundles of Morita class $A$} is defined to be the full sub-presheaf of $\stwoVectBdl$ over all super 2-vector bundles of Morita class $A$. \end{definition}
+\begin{definition}[2-vector bundles with fixed Morita class] Let $A$ be a super algebra over $k$.
+Then, the presheaf $A\text{-}\stwoVectBdl$ of \emph{super 2-vector bundles of Morita class $A$} is defined to be the full sub-presheaf of $\stwoVectBdl_k$ over all super 2-vector bundles of Morita class $A$. \end{definition}

 \begin{remark} \begin{enumerate}[(1)]